githubEdit

 Snyk categorizes anything that guides an agent to produce code a certain way under the term "Directives" and offers code examples that you can use as they are, or customized to meet your needs.

-Snyk provides the following directive types:
+Snyk categorizes directives into the following types:

 circle-info